Opinion polling for the 1974 United Kingdom general elections

-In the runup to both the February and October 1974 United Kingdom general elections, various polling organisations conducted opinion polling to gauge voting intention amongst the general public.
+Opinion polling for both the February and October 1974 United Kingdom general elections was carried out by various organisations to gauge voting intention.
 Such polls are listed in this article, ranging from the previous election on 18 June 1970 to the first polling day on 28 February 1974, and again up to the second polling day on 10 October 1974.